rpw199912j/mit_model_code/README.md

 tree classifier implemented in the Python programming language.
 XGBoost models have helped won numerous Kaggle competitions and have been shown to perform well on classification tasks.
 For this research project, if you wonder why we chose XGBoost over other model types and why binary classification over multi-class classification, you can refer to [this section](https://github.com/rpw199912j/mit_model_code#model_comparisonipynb).
 The takeaway is that XGBoost is consistently among the best performing model types and that it is faster to train compared to other models with comparable performance.
+The performance across all model types on binary classifications is also better than that on multi-class classifications.

 ## A Word of Caution
 Since the vast majority of the training data comes from oxides and there are not that many well-documented oxides that